yberrada/mongo-movies/README.md

 - Export the pipeline to NodeJS syntax.

 Now that our index is ready, let's write the NodeJS microservice to serve the frontend requests for search.
-## Step 8: Create a Node.js Microservice to serve the search requests
+# Exercise 6: Create a Node.js Microservice to serve the search requests
 The frontend sends a `GET` request to the following endpoint: http:///localhost:8001/search, it passes the search term as a query string in the following format: `http://localhost:8001/search?search="`

 - Create a file in the server folder and call it `search.js`